devonartis/gowebapp/README.md

 mux.
 This is a great way to both (a) ensure you understood what we were doing, and (b) practice reading docs and using other libraries you are unfamiliar with.****

+Templates - In this branch we will be examining the html/template package from the standard library and exploring how it works.